DIETZ FARM MUSHROOMSSequim Washington

 pre-heated before being mixed with the smoky

-The t-lud's nozzle is held away from the primary air cylinder by 1/2" x 1/2" angle iron spacers.
+This is the t-lud's nozzle.
+It is held about 8" above the the primary air cylinder by 1/2" re-bars that protrude inside the concrete outer cylinder.
 This allows the 80% of the air to mix at the top of the primary combustion area.

 This view shows the underside of the nozzle and the shell that becomes the front of the concrete cylinder.